HorvathDawson/vin-kit-number-decoder/README.md

 ### 5.5. - Middle step to download NPM package because server is linux
 the app was created on windows therefore one npm package "sqlite" was not cross compatible and therefore needs to be installed on the server.

+navigate to /opt/bitnami/apps/myapp and then run the following commands
 ```
 sudo npm install sqlite
 sudo npm install